Deep technical comparison

 | Secrets management | ${VAR_NAME} template references with SecretRef type (env/file/exec sources). | SecretManager with frozen snapshots. | Comis |

-| SSRF protection | SSRF policy in plugin-sdk with less granular controls. | DNS-pinned validation with cloud metadata IP blocklist and private range blocking. | Comis |
+| SSRF protection | DNS-pinned validation with DNS-rebinding re-checks, a cloud-metadata IP blocklist, and IPv4/IPv6 private-range blocking (src/infra/net + net-policy package). | DNS-pinned validation with cloud metadata IP blocklist and private range blocking. | Tie |

-| Path traversal | boundary-path. | safePath() with null byte, URL-decode, and symlink detection. | Tie |
+| Path traversal | Path safety via the @openclaw/fs-safe package (realpath + symlink-escape checks) plus Windows ACL inspection. | safePath() with null byte, URL-decode, and symlink detection. | Tie |

-| Audit trail | SecurityAuditFinding[] with 114 checks across 4 audit modules and severity ratings. | AuditEvent with action classification (read/mutate/destructive). | Tie |
+| Audit trail | SecurityAuditFinding[] across ~18 audit modules (140+ finding sites) with severity ratings. | AuditEvent with action classification (read/mutate/destructive). | Tie |

 | Tool access control | Static config allowlist with owner-only gating. | Per-agent tool policies, skill allowlists, budget guards, and circuit breakers. | Comis |